 Regular medical check-ups and doctors are appointments are extremely important in ensuring the health and wellbeing of seniors and older adults.
 Yet, simply attending an appointment is not enough.
-If you provide home care for an elderly family member or loved one, having the following five items at your loved one’s next medical appointment will ensure you make the most of the visit.
+If you provide home care for an elderly family member or loved one, having the following five items, suggested by Columbus home care professionals, at your loved one’s next medical appointment will ensure you make the most of the visit.

 - Insurance Cards – Most doctors’ offices require patients to present their insurance cards before they can be seen by a physician.
 Be sure to bring your loved one’s insurance card with you, especially if there has been a change in provider or coverage.